Japan considers releasing oil reserves to curb prices -Kyodo | Headlines

 Japan considers releasing oil reserves to curb prices -Kyodo

-Japan's government is considering releasing oil from its reserves in response to rising crude oil prices, Kyodo news agency reported on Saturday, without citing sources.
+The government of U.S. President Joe Biden, who faces falling approval ratings and higher gasoline prices, has pressed https://www.reuters.com/business/energy/asia-looks-spr-shock-treatment-high-oil-prices-after-us-request-2021-11-18 some of the world's biggest economies to consider releasing oil from their strategic reserves to quell high energy prices.
+The requests include asking China for the first time to consider releasing stocks of crude.

-It would be the first time for Japan to release oil reserves for the sake of lowering prices, although the country in the past has tapped such reserves when it faced natural disasters and geopolitical risks overseas, Kyodo said.
-Government officials were not immediately available for comment.
+Japanese Prime Minister Fumio Kishida said on Saturday his government is considering releasing oil from its reserves in response to rising crude oil prices, Kyodo news agency reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)